-- 5.3 If a student wishes to submit a thesis before the minimum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to do so.
-Such permission will be granted in exceptional cases only. - 5.4 If a student does not submit a hardbound thesis to registry within the maximum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to continue his/her studies.
+5.3 If a student wishes to submit a thesis before the minimum period stipulated, they must seek permission from the Graduate Research Studies Board to be allowed to do so.
+Such permission will be granted in exceptional cases only.

+5.4 If a student does not submit a hardbound thesis to Registry within the maximum period stipulated, they must seek permission from the Graduate Research Studies Board to be allowed to continue their studies.
 Such extensions will be granted in exceptional cases only.